tufkin/octatool/README.md

-# OctaTool
+# octatool

-A versatile command-line tool written in Python to prepare audio samples for hardware samplers, with a focus on the Elektron Octatrack.
-It can process samples in batches or chain them together into a single file, making it easy to create sample chains.
+A streamlined command-line tool for creating Octatrack-compatible **one-shot sample chains** with advanced audio processing.
+Inspired by OctaChainer, DigiChain, and AudioHit.

-## Features
+## Core Features

-- **Batch Processing**: Individually process a directory of audio files.
-- **Sample Chaining**: Concatenate multiple audio files into a single sample chain.
+- **Sample Chaining**: Concatenates multiple audio files into a single chain, perfect for drum kits and one-shots.
+- **Automatic .ot File Generation**: Always creates a `.ot` slice file alongside your chain for instant loading on the Octatrack.
+- **Advanced Silence Trimming**: Uses a configurable threshold to trim leading and trailing silence, ensuring tight samples.
+- **Fade In/Out**: Applies smooth fades to prevent clicks.
-- **Audio Normalization**: Normalizes audio to -3.0 dBFS to provide headroom (can be disabled).
+- **Audio Normalization**: Normalizes the final chain to a user-defined headroom.
-- **Silence Trimming**: Automatically trims leading silence from samples (can be disabled).
 - **Format Support**: Reads `.wav`, `.aif`, `.aiff`, and `.mp3` files.
-- **High-Quality Output**: Exports processed files as 24-bit WAV (`pcm_s24le`), ideal for the Octatrack.
+- **High-Quality Output**: Exports to 16 or 24-bit WAV at the Octatrack's native 44.1kHz sample rate.

 ## Requirements